AmanVerma2202/AGGREGATE/README.md

 # Aggregate-Web Application for Farmers

-A cutting-edge agricultural application offering data-driven crop recommendations based on soil’s unique NPK values, which achieved a 25% increase in crop yields and an 18% reduction in soil erosion.
+A cutting-edge agricultural application offering data-driven crop recommendations based on soil’s unique NPK values, which achieved a 25% increase in crop yields and maintained soil fertility.

 ## Acknowledgements